Biweekly Pay Calculator

 - Biweekly vs monthly pay — what's the difference?

-- Biweekly means every 2 weeks (26 checks/year).
+- Biweekly means every 2 weeks (usually 26 checks/year).
 Monthly means once a month (12 checks/year).
 Biweekly checks are smaller but more frequent.
-Key advantage: 2 months per year you get a 'bonus' 3rd check — great for saving or debt payoff.
+In two months each year, a biweekly schedule usually produces a third paycheck; it is useful for saving when your regular budget relies on two checks, but it is not additional earned salary.

 - Which 2 months have 3 paychecks?